Ngok Lual Yak: Language or dialect

 Jieng have a dialect.
 The Ngok Lual Yak speak in Jieng dialect.
 In the 1930s, a written form of Jieng was developed following the arrival of Europeans.
 Characters including ŋ, NY, Y and NH were incorporated.
-Thoŋ de Jiëŋ later became unintelligible due poor teaching.
+Thoŋ de Jiëŋ later became unintelligible due to poor teaching.
 Earlier, Jieng was spoken on a regular basis and taught to children.

 Currency

 Before South Sudan seceded, the Dinar was in use in NgokLand.
 After South Sudan currency became available, the Dinar was phased out and the pound became the currency.
 The pound was available in 100 SSPd, 50 SSPd, 25 SSPd, 20SSPd, 10SSPd, 5SSpd and 1SSPd units.

 Telecommunications

 A Zain company operates the phone network.
 Zain offered regional, national and international call services.